openspending/spendb/doc/model/design.rst

 some set of financial transactions.
 In a star schema, each individual *entry* (i.e. each transaction) is stored in a core table, the *fact table*.
 This fact table may have two types of attributes: *measures* and *dimensions*.
-Measures describe the actual values of the entry - in the case of OpenSpending, this is some financial unit.
+Measures describe the actual values of the entry - in the case of SpenDB, this is some financial unit.
 Dimensions serve to augument these facts with explanatory information, e.g. the time of the transaction, the spender, recipient, IDs, descriptions and classifications that can be applied to the data.

-Unlike most OLAP systems, OpenSpending knows two different types of dimensions: attribute dimensions and compound dimensions.
+Unlike most OLAP systems, SpenDB knows two different types of dimensions: attribute dimensions and compound dimensions.
 While attribute dimensions only keep a single value, compound dimensions store multiple attributes (e.g. the name, address and vat ID of a supplier who recieves funds).

 When querying the data, one can either access indiviudal entries or run *aggregations* which sum up the measures based on some criterion.
-Two types of criteria supported in OpenSpending are *cuts* and *drilldowns*.
+Two types of criteria supported in SpenDB are *cuts* and *drilldowns*.
 Cuts reduce the set of aggregated entries by applying some filter criterion to a set of dimensions of each entry (e.g. one can only include the spending in a single year).
 Drilldowns, instead of generating a single sum, calculate the sum for